nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/driver_examples/trdc/example_board_readme.md

     - One stop bit
     - No flow control
 3. Compile the CM7 then the CM33 project to get the executable image.
 4. Follow the instruction of Bootable image generation section in getting started guide, to build and write the image using SPT tool.
+    As HyperRAM is utilized as the communication memory between the two cores, it must be initialized before use.
+    So when Build image in SPT tool, remember to set XMCD file which is HyperRAM initialization file.
+For the MIMXRT1180-EVK board, select boards/evkmimxrt1180/xmcd/hyperram_xmc_auto_detect.bin.

 Running the demo
 ================